louiscb/todo-list/README.md

 ## Logging

 This application uses [Winston](https://github.com/winstonjs/winston) for the logging.
 Logs appear in the `logs/app.log` file.
 The verboseness of the logs and amount can be configured in the `config/winston.js` file.

+## Debugging

+In order to debug the API a useful application is [Postman](https://www.getpostman.com/).
+Allows you to send custom HTTP requests to the application.